The Classical Compact Groups and Gaussian Multiplicative Chaos: Acknowledgements

 \section{Acknowledgements}

 Our work was supported by ERC Advanced Grant 740900 (LogCorRM).
 We are most grateful to Theo Assiotis for his kind permission to state Theorem \ref{thm:Gaussian field} here and to set out its proof in Appendix \ref{appendix:Gaussian fields}, as well as for many extremely helpful discussions.
-We are also most grateful to Tom Claeys, Gabriel Glesner, Alexander Minakov and Meng Yang for kindly sharing with us their work in progress and for communicating to us one of their results, which we quote with their permission as Theorem \ref{thm:T+H Claeys}, prior to publication.
+We are also most grateful to Tom Claeys, Gabriel Glesner, Alexander Minakov and Meng Yang for having kindly shared with us their work in progress and for having communicated to us one of their results from \cite{Claeys et al}, prior to posting it on the arXiv, which we quote in Theorem \ref{thm:T+H Claeys}.
 We make use of this result to prove our Theorem \ref{thm:main2}.
-Finally, we thank Mo Dick Wong for helpful comments and suggestions.
+Further we thank Mo Dick Wong for helpful comments and suggestions.
+Finally we thank two anonymous referees for their careful reading, helpful remarks and suggestions.

 \begin{appendix}